 In 1975 a young chef called Rick Stein opened a restaurant in Padstow.
-These days he has four more as well as a deli, a pâtisserie, a seafood cookery school and 40 beautiful bedrooms.
+These days he has four more as well as a deli, pâtisserie, seafood cookery school, and 40 beautiful bedrooms.
 Despite this success, his homespun philosophy has never wavered: buy the freshest seafood from fisherman on the quay, then cook it simply and eat it with friends.
-It is a viewpoint half the country seems to share – the Seafood Restaurant is now a place of pilgrimage – so come to discover the Cornish coast, walk on the cliffs, paddle in the estuary, then drop into this lively restaurant for a fabulous meal, perhaps black risotto with Cornish cuttlefish, grilled Padstow lobster with fine herbs, hot chocolate fondant with toasted marshmallow ice cream.
+The Seafood Restaurant is now a place of pilgrimage – so come to discover the Cornish coast, walk on the cliffs, paddle in the estuary, then drop into this lively restaurant for a fabulous meal, perhaps black risotto with Cornish cuttlefish, grilled Padstow lobster with fine herbs, hot chocolate fondant with toasted marshmallow ice cream.
 Book in for the night and a table in the restaurant is yours, though flawless bedrooms are hard to leave.
 They are scattered about town, some above the restaurant, others at the bistro or just around the corner at St Petroc’s House.
 All are immaculate.
 Expect the best fabrics, Vi-Spring mattresses, stunning bathrooms, the odd terrace with estuary views.